sveljko/sveljko.github.io/_posts/2018-01-10-simple_code_in_c.md

 Just because you're writing in C, doesn't mean you have to write bad/complex/long code.
-C is not the enemy, you can write bad code in _any_ language, and you _can_ write good/simple/short code in C.  Even for string handling.
+C is not the enemy, you can write bad code in _any_ language, and you _can_ write good/simple/short code in C.
+We'll show how some 20 lines of C string handling code can be reduced two one or two lines.

 ## Everybody says C is bad for string handling